 If you're going to get semi serious in molding, you'll want an industrial vacuum pump.
 I picked one up on eBay for about $100.
-Commercial industrial pumps are build very rugged.
+Commercial industrial pumps are built very rugged.
 You may want to buy one of the smaller hobby vacuum pumps available, but I went for the commercial one as it should last me longer, and it actually cost less.
 You want one that can pull 29 "inches of mercury" for a complete vacuum.

 First, a few things you'll need.
 Get yourself a good 400+ piece basic set of LEGOS.
 Yes, I said LEGOS!
 If you're lucky you have a son that went through the LEGOS phase.
 If you're like me, you may still have yours from when you were young.
 Either way, they are a must if you want to quickly make molds of various sizes.
 You want a set with just the basic pieces and none of the fancy special pieces.

 You'll also need a vacuum chamber.
 I looked into getting an actual vacuum bell, which is basically a large inverted blown glass bowl.
 They sell for several hundred dollars, so I passed.
-I went to my local Wal-mart and picked up a set of three food vacuum containers for about $25.
+I went to my local Wal-Mart and picked up a set of three food vacuum containers for less than $25.
 They sell them as an accessory to the home food vacuum packing sets.
 It comes with the all-important "Universal Accessory Sealer" vacuum cap.
 This set does not include the vacuum itself, and that is good because the food vacuum pumps don't have enough suction.

 When you're serious, you order the Silicone rubber by the gallon.
-I use the Smooth-On, Mold Max series of silicone rubber for most of my projects.
+I use the Smooth-On Mold Max series of silicone rubber for most of my projects.
 I've also had good luck with the Smooth-On OOMOO rubber as well.

 One more piece of equipment that will make your job easier is a digital scale.
 I happened to have a small digital postal scale that works perfect for this.
-Some of the silicone molding materials require you to mix the two parts by weight (usually a 10:1 ratio) and others by volume, typically 1:1.
+Some of the silicone molding materials requires you to mix the two parts by weight (usually a 10:1 ratio) and others by volume, typically 1:1.
 If you have the ratio off by too much, it may not cure or it may cure too fast.